The Keurig Of Cannabutter Is About To Rock Your Kitchen

 After those 10 hours were up, I set the device for another 10 hours, because what the hell, why not?
 At the end of that second cycle, I dispensed the oil back into its original jar with the press of a button.
 The oil turned that delightful shade of pale green, without reeking of burnt plant.

 To be clear, you don't have to go nuts and steep your weed for nearly 24 hours like I did.
-You can set the timer for 4 minutes if you want to, though the LEVO team recommends infusing weed with coconut oil for 2.5 hours or more.
+You can set the timer for 4 minutes if you want to, though the LEVO team recommends infusing weed with coconut oil for at least 2.5 hours or more.
 They even have a handy calculator for determining the best time and temperature for a variety of oils and herbs, should you be so inclined to go about this from an informed, adult approach.

 Following Mark Bittman’s gingersnap recipe, I replaced the butter with my weed-infused coconut oil and the flour with a gluten-free variety, so my Celiac-suffering roommate could indulge.
 The dough turned out perfectly, equal parts spicy and sweet, and kind of looked militaristically uniform on the baking sheet, only to melt into one giant, brown mess after just 10 minutes in the oven.